Statement of Aim:

 IB Diploma Entrance Requirements:

-Rationale for supplement: The IB Diploma Programme is a route of study for all MEF International School students who meet the specific entrance requirements particular to the IB Diploma at MEF Schools of Turkey.
+Rationale for supplement: The IB Diploma Programme is a route of study for all MEF International School students who meet the specific entrance requirements particular to the IB Diploma at MEF International School Izmir.
 These entrance requirements are further articulated in school procedures.

 - Students must have passing grades in Year 11 subjects that will be studied in the IBDP.